Folkestone Groomers Directory

 Nutrition Matters

 A high-quality diet with omega-3 fatty acids can improve coat health and make shedding more manageable.
-Look for foods with salmon oil or consider adding a fish oil supplement.
+Omega-3s (EPA and DHA) support skin health, reduce inflammation, and promote a healthier coat.[8]

 Timing Your Grooming Sessions